-Moderator (Quiz Master) -- The moderator assumes complete direction of all rounds, asks all questions, designates contestants to answer questions, accepts or rejects all answers, but may seek interpretation of questions.
+Moderator (Quiz Master) -- The moderator assumes complete direction of all rounds, asks all questions, designates contestants to answer questions, accepts or rejects all answers, but may seek interpretation of questions from the Referee Judge.

 Referee Judges -- One judge may be used.
-The referee judge and the moderator must agree on the acceptability or rejection of a question and/or answer if either is challenged by team captains (See Procedure for Protest 1., page 28).
+The referee judge and the moderator must agree on the acceptability or rejection of a question and/or answer if either is challenged by team captains (See Procedure for Protest 1., page 29).